arturogonzalezm/earthquakes_julia/README.md

 > ### Instructions:
-Read the JSON file/URL and return the place and magnitude of earthquakes greater than 1.0 using Python.
+Read the JSON file/URL and return the place and magnitude of earthquakes greater than 1.0 using Julia.

 > ### Technical Specs:
 - IDE - PyCharm 2019.1